How to Read Your Divorce Attorney's Bill

 Did this happen?
 Does the date and description match something in your calendar or email?
 A "telephone conference with client" on a date you have no record of a call should be flagged.

 Does the time seem reasonable?
 A six-minute entry for a brief scheduling email is plausible.
 A 2.5-hour entry for reviewing a two-page letter is not.
-You don't need legal training to assess whether the time claimed fits the described task.
+You do not need legal training to assess whether the time claimed fits the described task.

 Does the narrative match what actually occurred?
-If an email in your inbox from that date was a one-line status update, and the billing entry describes "extensive review and analysis," those two things don't align.
+If an email in your inbox from that date was a one-line status update, and the billing entry describes "extensive review and analysis," those two things do not align.

 Track discrepancies in a simple written list as you go: entry date, description, and your specific question.
-You'll use this when you contact the attorney.
+You will use this when you contact the attorney.

 Also review the trust account summary at the end of the statement.
 Confirm that the beginning balance matches the ending balance from your previous statement.
 To see every individual charge and deposit since the account was opened, request a trust ledger statement.
-You have the right to request one at any time.
+You have the right to request one at any time, grounded in trust-account safekeeping rules (ABA Model Rule 1.15 and the corresponding state-specific rules).

 How Do You Raise a Billing Concern With Your Attorney?